The Phoenix Suns (45-35, 17-23 Away), one of the NBA's top scoring defenses, travel to face the Los Angeles Lakers (41-3...

 He also led the Suns to an 8-0 record in the Orlando Bubble to get Phoenix within a game of the 8 v 9 play-in game, but results didn’t go their way and they finished 10th in the West.
 His play in Orlando gives Phoenix hope that their 10 season streak of missing the playoffs is nearing an end, and the franchise’s first championship is not far away.

-If you are a fan of the Phoenix Suns, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Phoenix Suns have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Phoenix Suns, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Phoenix Suns have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Phoenix Suns?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!